REGISTRATION IS NOW CLOSED

 The Pros and Cons of AI in Family Dispute Resolution

 In a rapidly evolving legal landscape, the use of Artificial Intelligence (AI) in family law cases is both a promising innovation and the subject of intense debate.
 The emerging technology promises the potential of streamlining case management, accelerating research, and enhanced decision-making processes.
-Learn how AI-powered tools can employer legal professionals to provide more efficient and effective services to their clients.
+Learn how AI-powered tools can empower legal professionals to provide more efficient and effective services to their clients.
 At the same time, it raises ethical implications of AI algorithms, including concerns about bias, privacy and transparency that have become central in family law practice.
 How do we ensure safeguarding the interests of vulnerable parties?

 Keynote Address | Polyamory: More Spouses, More Issues to Resolve on Separation